-In fall 2011, 33,417 undergraduates were admitted as transfer students.
+In fall 2012, 33,856 undergraduates were admitted to Minnesota institutions with transfer credits from another institution.
 These students represented 11 percent of all Minnesota undergraduates.
-In addition, another 3,294 undergraduates were admitted to institutions having previously attended another postsecondary institution but did not or could not transfer credits.
-With recent improvements in the transfer process within Minnesota public institutions and improved access to online courses, transferring credits has become commonplace.
+In addition, another 2,410 undergraduates were admitted to institutions having previously attended another postsecondary institution but their credits did not or could not transfer.
+With recent improvements in the transfer process within Minnesota public institutions and improved access to online courses, transferring credits has become more common.

 |Community and Technical College||State University||University of Minnesota||Private College||Private Career School||Private Career Online School*||Total|

 |Private Career School||278||99||1||17||42||2||439|